jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

         ('08:00', '07:00')
     )

-  the terminal still shows passing tests, but when I update the expectation to match
+  the terminal still shows passing tests.
+When I change the expectation to match

   .. code-block:: python